newaetech/ChipShover/README.md

 ## Physical XYZ Stage

 The physical XYZ stage is designed for two major variants, however you can easily customize it based on tables and parts you have on-hand.
-These variants are presented to avoid having 25 different versions you need to pick between.
+These variants are presented to simplify your general choice of options.
 They are currently called the *medium-resolution* stage (around ~1 um resolution), and a low-resolution stage (around ~XX um resolution).

 ### Medium-Resolution Stage (~1 um)